-Evolution of Musical Theatre
+Evolution of Musical Theater

-This course is designed to show how the evolution of musical theatre grew from being a mere form of entertainment to art imitating life, and how it is used now to sometimes shed light on world issues that were never before talked about within the context of musical theatre.
+This course is designed to show how the evolution of musical theater grew from being a mere form of entertainment to art imitating life, and how it is used now to sometimes shed light on world issues that were never before talked about within the context of musical theater.
 This course will revolve around the most influential musicals from the past 6 decades (the 1960s through the present).
-The class will watch the musicals from a compiled list and discuss why these musicals changed the face of musical theatre.
-We will focus on their impact not only in regard to theatre but also their relevance to society at the time.
-Projects will include writing a short review for each of the musicals that we watch (one review per week.)
+The class will watch the musicals from a compiled list and discuss why these musicals changed the face of musical theater.
+We will focus on their impact not only in regard to theater but also their relevance to society at the time.
+Projects will include writing a short review for each of the musicals that we watch.
 There will be a final project where the class will be picking a musical of their own choosing that they have seen, or want to see, and write a summary of the show as well as why it is a popular or important piece of theater.